vseryakov/backendjs/README.md

 * Database driver for LevelDB, LMDB, CouchDB, Riak, ElasticSearch support only a subset of all database operations
 * Easily extendable to support any kind of database, provides a database driver on top of Redis with all supported methods.
 * Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a qucik start.
-* Supports crontab-like and on-demand scheduling for local and remote(AWS) jobs.
+* Supports crontab and queue job processing by seperate workers.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.
 * Local jobs are executed by spawned processes